 Author: LUCY

-Hartlepool, a coastal town in northeast England, has been striving to develop its tourism industry in a way that aligns with sustainability principles and the United Nations’ Sustainable Development Goals (SDGs).
-By focusing on environmental conservation, community engagement, and economic inclusivity, the town aims to balance growth with ecological and social responsibilities.
+Hartlepool, a coastal town in the Northeast of England, is committed to developing its tourism industry in alignment with the United Nations’ Sustainable Development Goals (SDGs).
+By balancing growth with ecological and social responsibilities, the town aims to build a sustainable future.

-One key initiative involves preserving Hartlepool’s natural and historical assets, such as its coastline, marine biodiversity, and cultural landmarks like the National Museum of the Royal Navy.
-Efforts to enhance eco-friendly tourism experiences, such as coastal walking trails and heritage tours, directly support SDG 11 (Sustainable Cities and Communities) by safeguarding the cultural and natural heritage for future generations.
+A key initiative focuses on preserving Hartlepool’s natural and historical assets, such as its coastline and landmarks like the National Museum of the Royal Navy.
+Eco-friendly tourism experiences, including coastal walking trails and heritage tours, safeguard these resources and support SDG 11: Sustainable Cities and Communities (Hartlepool Borough Council, 2023a).

 References